How to quit smoking (and save a fortune)

 It's always going to be more tempting to smoke if you still have all the smoking gear around you (yes, even that special Bob Marley ashtray).

-Chuck it all out in a big symbolic bonfire and even if you do fancy a quick puff, you won't be able to.
+Dispose of it all (safely, of course), so that even if you do fancy a quick puff, you won't be able to.

 Have you given up smoking and got some tips to share that we've missed?
 Let us know in the comments section below!